moranneil/DATA-REPRESENTATION---BIG-PROJECT-2020/README.md

 <img src="Images/createnewentryfilledform.JPG" alt="Create New Entry Filled Form" width="800">

-To enter the new entry click the button **Create** and the new entry is entered in the database and the page is refreshed to show the newly entered vehicle.
+To enter the new entry click the button **Create** and the new entry is entered in the database and the page is changed to show the newly entered vehicle.
 See below

 <img src="Images/newentry.JPG" alt="New Entry in DB" width="800">